Applying for an F-1 visa

-To provide time for visa processing, students are encouraged to apply for their visa as soon as they receive their I-20 issued by Northeastern University.
-U.S. Embassies or U.S. Consulates are able to issue F-1 entry visas up to 120 days before the program start date listed on your I-20.
+Students are encouraged to apply for their F-1 visa as soon as they receive their Northeastern Form I-20.
+U.S. Embassies or U.S. Consulates are able to issue F-1 entry visas up to 365 days before the program start date listed on your I-20.

 In most countries, student visa applicants must appear in person for the visa interview.
 However, each U.S. Embassy or U.S. Consulate sets its own interview policies and procedures.
-Students should consult the specific embassy website or call for application instructions; visit the Website of U.S. Embassies, Consulates, and Diplomatic Missions for more information.
+Students should consult the specific embassy website or call for application instructions.

 The following documents are typically required for the F-1 visa application: